Nightpl3x/ISCD/README.md

 #### If you are on Raspberri Pi 3/Linux
     $ python3 -m pip install -r requirements_PC_Py3.7.3.txt
 #### If there are any problems
-    install from the requiremnts.txt inside Mask_RCNN
+    install from the requiremnts.txt inside Mask_RCNN or the requirements directory
     $ python3 -m pip install -r requirements.txt

 6) you should now be able to run the project: